smze/Virtual_Fence1_Final/README.md

 2. Pexels Dataset:

 Additional data from Pexels is used to fine-tune the model.
-These are images and short videos of crowded urban scenes, labeled using LabelImg.
+These are images and short videos of crowded urban scenes, labeled using make sense.

 3. Data Preparation:

-Labeling Pexels Images: Images from Pexels are manually labeled using LabelImg, where bounding boxes are drawn around the people in the scenes.
+Labeling Pexels Images: Images from Pexels are manually labeled using make sense, where bounding boxes are drawn around the people in the scenes.

 Splitting Video Frames: The input video (e.g., input.mp4) is split into individual frames, which are then labeled for training.